crossminer/maracas/docs/index.md

 ---

 ### Field Now Static
 A field goes from `non-static` to `static`.
 This results in an `IncompatibleClassChangeError` at linking time.
+The problem rises given that the JVM uses two different instructions to access fiels, `getfield` and `getstatic`.
+The former is used to access objects fields and the later to access instance fields.
 Client code must be recompiled to get rid of the issue.

 **Detection**